OAC Members Speak to Legislators on Capitol Hill in Washington, DC

 The next presenter was OAC Chairman Jim Fivecoat.
 Mr. Fivecoat, who has been personally affected by obesity, detailed the disease of obesity from an employer’s point of view.
 He discussed the many facets of obesity in the workplace such as obesity cost, healthcare cost and much more.
 He also rounded out the presentation by discussing his own personal story with obesity as a weight-loss surgery patient.
 In his story, Mr. Fivecoat stressed mostly that treating his obesity lead to improvement/remission of many of his co-morbidities, such as sleep apnea, hypertension and GERD.

 Lastly, the aides heard from OAC member Jeff Haaga.
-Mr. Haaga is a morbidly obese individual trying to access treatment for his obesity.
+Mr. Haaga is an individual with severe obesity trying to access treatment for his obesity.
 Passionately, he shared with the aides his struggles with obesity, as his two daughters sat in the audience equally sharing in their father’s pain and frustration.
 He explained his efforts in his home state of Utah where he has formed his own obesity coalition in hopes of influencing and educating his elected officials on this epidemic.
 Mr. Haaga concluded his presentation by telling those in attendance that access to weight-loss treatment options and obesity awareness are two very important nationwide topics that need to be addressed by elected officials in the U.S. Congress.

 As you can tell, the briefing was a tremendous success and a wonderful opportunity for the OAC to spread its message and represent those affected by obesity.
 The OAC urged all of the aides present to share the information they received that day with their legislative offices and welcomed further discussion.